-Embed process improvements continuation from 2020) and digitisatio of the hospital processes Enquiries to booking - Speed up the provision of Self-Pay quotations and PMI authorisations

-• Booking - Make it a simplified, standardised and consolidated booking process for all surgical and medical admissions

-• Imaging - Improve the patient experience through a modified pathway from referral to results

-• Administration excellence - Create a better patient journey and experience without any surprises

-Implement a medical records repository upgrade, the first step to fully digitising our hospital and to deploy a single patient record to replace our electronic patient records system

-Develop and progress plans for our new outpatient facility at 142-146 Harley Street to focus on Men's and Women's Health and provide rapid diagnostics.
-This strategic project includes:

-- Increasing consulting room capacity and facilitate an improved efficient service - Relocate outpatient imaging to improve efficiency, throughput and quality - Provide an additional minimally invasive theatre creating capacity in the main day surgery theatres Create centres of excellence.
+- Embed process improvements of the hospital processes - Enquiries to booking Speed up the provision of Self-Pay quotations and PMI authorisations - and medical admissions - Imaging Improve the patient experience through a modified pathway from referral to results - Administration excellence Create a - Implement a medical records repository upgrade, the first step to fully a single patient record to replace our electronic patient records system - Develop and progress plans for our new outpatient facility at 142-146 Harley Street to focus on Men's and Women's Health and provide rapid diagnostics.
+This strategic project includes: - Relocate outpatient imaging to improve efficiency, throughput and quality - Provide an additional minimally invasive theatre creating capacity in the main day - Create centres of excellence.